 There are now a wide array of traps for SHB including commercially available bait traps such as Apithor.

-Apithor Beetle Traps are availible for purchase to members from our club via our club secretary Noela
+Apithor Beetle Traps are available for purchase to members of our club via our club secretary Noela